 Meanwhile, the raw EXTPAR datasets of ISA and AHF are outdated and should be replaced.
-RUB can contribute to update the new ISA and AHF fields into EXTPAR and make them available as options alongside the current datasets.
 This can be done in three ways:

-- 1) Replacing the ISA and AHF global fields with more recent datasets such as those from Gong et al. (2020) and Dong et al. (2017), respectively. - 2) Using Local Climate Zones (Stewart and Oke 2012) as a proxy for these urban canopy parameters. - Developing a unified approach to obtain the required parameters involving a GISbased method based on vector-formatted cartographic data such as OpenStreetMap (Samsonov and Varentsov 2020, Samsonov et al. 2015).
+- 1) Replacing the ISA and AHF global fields with more recent datasets such as those from Gong et al. (2020) and Dong et al. (2017), respectively. - 2) Using Local Climate Zones (Stewart and Oke 2012) as a proxy for these urban canopy parameters. - Developing a unified approach to obtain the required parameters involving a GIS-based method based on vector-formatted cartographic data such as OpenStreetMap (Samsonov and Varentsov 2020, Samsonov et al. 2015).